anup557/ciphers/klein/version-64/README.md

 This folder contains implementations of KLEIN-64 cipher in rust language.

 ## Paper Details
-1. Zheng Gong, Svetla Nikova, Yee Wei Law
+1. Zheng Gong, Svetla Nikova, Yee Wei Law.
-KLEIN: A New Family of Lightweight Block Ciphers
+KLEIN: A New Family of Lightweight Block Ciphers.
 RFID.
 Security and Privacy - 7th International Workshop, 2011.

 ## Usage